Refined Cluster Robust Inference: Introduction

 \section{Introduction}

 Cluster robust inference has become a standard practice in applied microeconometrics.
 Robustness to arbitrary dependence within a cluster often comes at the cost of a reduction in the effective sample size.
-As a result, despite a large overall sample size, the researchers have to account for the non-Gaussian distribution of the $t$-statistic for significance tests as was the case in classical statistics \cite{student1908probable}.
-In particular, it is well known that the standard normality-based inference method may lead to over-rejection when the number of clusters is small \citep{cameron2015practitioner,comeron/miller:2026,mackinnon2023cluster}.
-Instead of assuming Gaussian regression errors, one can use only mild moment restrictions and derive corrected critical values using higher order asymptotic expansions of \cite{Edgeworth1905} and \cite{Cramer1928}.
+As a result, despite a large overall sample size, the researchers have to account for the non-Gaussian distribution of the $t$-statistic for significance tests, as was the case in classical statistics \citep{student1908probable}.
+In particular, it is well-known that the standard normality-based inference method may lead to over-rejection when the number of clusters is small \citep{cameron2015practitioner,cameronMiller2025inference,mackinnon2023cluster}.

-In this paper, we propose a new analytical correction to critical values based on inverting the Cram\'er-Edgeworth expansion of the $t$-statistic null distribution.
-The resulting inference method is third-order asymptotically accurate and robust against heterogeneous cluster dependence.
+In this paper, we propose a new analytical correction to critical values based on inverting the Cram\'er-Edgeworth expansion \citep{Edgeworth1905,Cramer1928} of the $t$-statistic null distribution (i.e., using the expansion of \cite{cornish1938moments}).
 We first derive the Cram\'er-Edgeworth term up to the second order and then adjust the critical value based on the estimated Cram\'er-Edgeworth term.

-We develop the approach of \cite{hall1983inverting} in the setup of linear regression with heterogeneous clusters.\footnote{In this paper, we consider a two-sided alternative hypothesis and the second-order Cram\'er-Edgeworth expansion.
-As a result, we do not need to apply the Cram\'er-Edgeworth expansion of the estimated coefficient recursively, as in \cite{hall1983inverting}.} As special sub-cases, our approach also nests inference on the sample mean of non-identically distributed data and regression coefficients in cross-sectional regression.
-The resulting inference is third-order asymptotically accurate in the sense that the actual test size differs from the prespecified significance level $\alpha$ only by $o(G^{-1})$ with $G$ clusters.
+In other words, we develop the approach of \cite{hall1983inverting} in the setup of linear regression with heterogeneous clusters.\footnote{\cite{hall1983inverting} considers independent and identically distributed data.
+Moreover, in this paper, we consider a two-sided alternative hypothesis and the second-order Cram\'er-Edgeworth expansion.
+As a result, we do not need to apply the Cram\'er-Edgeworth expansion of the estimated coefficient recursively, as in \cite{hall1983inverting}.} As special sub-cases, our approach also nests inference on the sample mean of non-identically distributed data and regression coefficients in i.i.d. cross-sectional regression.
+The resulting inference achieves third-order asymptotic refinement in the sense that the actual test size differs from the prespecified significance level $\alpha$ only by $o(G^{-1})$ with $G$ clusters.
+Our simulation studies support this theoretical size accuracy.
+In our designs with $G\geq 10$, the proposed critical value has better size accuracy than the normal critical value.
+To the best of our knowledge, this is the first paper to use the estimated Cornish-Fisher expansion for inference with observations from non-identical distributions.